Haidra-Org/hordelib/README.md

 - **Public API only.** Consumers import from `hordelib.api`.
 Anything not re-exported there is internal and may change without notice.
 Enforced by `tests/meta/test_public_api_contract.py`.
 - **Clamp, don't reject.** Payload validation coerces bad values to defaults rather than raising -- the Horde contract requires tolerance.
 - **Node titles are the parameter namespace.** A KSampler titled `sampler` produces dotted parameters `sampler.cfg`, `sampler.seed`, etc. Renaming a title silently breaks parameter mapping.
-- **Pipeline selection is registry-driven.** Predicates + explicit priorities replace the old if/elif tree.
-Adding a new baseline requires one family module, one template, one register call, and one inference test.
-See [Adding a baseline](docs/adding-a-baseline.md).
+- **Pipeline selection is registry-driven.** Declarative `Selector`s (named tiers + typed criteria) replace the old if/elif tree, and every definition is audited against its graph at registration.
+Adding a pipeline is one module in `hordelib/pipeline/families/image_gen/` plus one entry in `IMAGE_PIPELINES`.
+See [Adding a pipeline](docs/adding-a-pipeline.md) and [Adding a baseline](docs/adding-a-baseline.md).

 ---